pranay-junare/pranay-junare/README.md

 - 👋 Hi, I’m @pranay-junare
+- 🏫 I'm Undregraduate Student and an Active Member of Robotics and Automation Lab, COEP.
 - 👀 I’m interested in Robotics, Automation & Computer Science.
 - 💞️ I’m looking to collaborate on Robotics especially mobile robotics and machine vision.
 - 📫 How to reach me: Linkedin.